On the importance of multiple training seeds for evaluating machine unlearning: Experiments

 \section{Experiments}

-In this section, we demonstrate that the differences between the common-practice evaluation approach (\ref{enum:common_practice}) and our recommended approach (\ref{enum:our_recommendation}) shown in Figure~\ref{fig:combined_specific} extends to other classes and datasets.
+In this section, we estimate $\varTrain$ and $\varUnlearn$ (and thus $\icc$) in computer vision scenarios.
+Additional tasks and dataset analyses are given in Appendix~\ref{app:foltr-details} (\gls{FOLTR}) and Appendix~\ref{app:LLM-details} (\glspl{LLM}).
+Appendix~\ref{app:code} provides links to full code for reproducing the results.

-As datasets, we chose CIFAR-100 full-class \cite{krizhevsky2009learning}, CIFAR-20 full-class, and CIFAR-20 sub-class \cite{chundawat2023badteachinginduceforgetting}.
-For CIFAR-20 sub-class, the 100 classes in CIFAR-100 were grouped into 20 superclasses.
-We used a ResNet-18 \cite{resnet} architecture, randomly initialised and trained from scratch on each dataset.
-Experiments were run on an NVIDIA A100-SMX4-80GB GPU.
-Code for reproducing the experiments -- based on \url{https://github.com/if-loops/selective-synaptic-dampening} with minimal modifications -- is available at \url{https://github.com/jtlan90/evaluating-machine-unlearning-using-only-a-single-training-seed/}.
+As datasets, we chose CIFAR-100 and CIFAR-20 for full-class unlearning; and CIFAR-20 for sub-class unlearning \cite{chundawat2023badteachinginduceforgetting}.
+For the latter, the 100 classes in CIFAR-100 were grouped into 20 superclasses.
+We used a ResNet-18 architecture, randomly initialised and trained from scratch on each dataset.

-We compare the empirical distributions of the unlearning metrics: forget-set accuracy and retain-set accuracy, in terms of 2-Wasserstein distance.
-For each metric, these empirical distributions are based on the $I \times J = 11$ realisations obtained from \ref{enum:common_practice} (Algorithm~\ref{alg:generic_evaluation_of_unlearning} with $I = 1$ and $J = 11$) and from \ref{enum:our_recommendation} (Algorithm~\ref{alg:generic_evaluation_of_unlearning} with $I= 11$ and $J = 1$).
-Figure~\ref{fig:wasserstein-combined} shows the results.
-Therein, each boxplot is based on the 2-Wasserstein distances for each of the unlearning classes.